openfga/openfga.dev/blog/modular-models-announcement.md

 - A model can grow large and difficult to understand
 - As more teams begin to contribute to a model, the ownership boundaries may not be clear and code review processes might not scale

 With modular models, a single model can be separated across multiple files allow grouping of types and conditions into modules.
-This means a model can more easily be organized in terms of team or organizational structure and by using a feature such as [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) or [GitLab](https://docs.gitlab.com/ee/user/project/codeowners/) code owners, it should become easier to ensure the owners of an portion of your model are correctly assigned to review it.
+This means that a model can be organized more easily in terms of team or organizational structure.
+Used in conjunction with features such as [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners), [GitLab](https://docs.gitlab.com/ee/user/project/codeowners/) or [Gitea's](https://docs.gitea.com/usage/code-owners) code owners. code owners, it should become easier to ensure the owners of an portion of your model are correctly assigned to review it.

 ## How to use it?

-Modular models is currently shipped as experimental while we gather feedback, in order to try it out.
+Modular models is currently shipped as an experimental feature while we gather feedback, in order for you to try it out.

 * Download the [beta release](https://github.com/openfga/cli/releases/tag/v0.3.0-beta.1) of the CLI
   * With the CLI you will be able to write your modular model and test it against a store file you have, but you will not be able to write your model to any OpenFGA server that does not enable this feature.
 * Download [v1.5.1](https://github.com/openfga/openfga/releases/tag/v1.5.1) of OpenFGA
-  * As this is currently in RC you will need to start OpenFGA with `openfga run --experimental enable-modular-models`.
+  * As this is currently experimental, you will need to start OpenFGA with `openfga run --experimental enable-modular-models`.
 * Check out the modular models sample store in the [sample-stores repo](https://github.com/openfga/sample-stores/tree/main/stores/modular)
 * The latest version of VS Code contains support for modular models, so ensure you're updated
 * Review the [documentation for this feature](/docs/modeling/modular-models)